pmetzger/simh-docs/docs/simh_faq.md

 3. If the host has internal (kernel level) network bridging support, then the host’s network configuration can be setup to allow direct communication between the host and the simulated system.
-The SIMH networking layer can accommodate tun/tap and/or vde networking to achieve this.
+The SIMH networking layer can accommodate `tun`/`tap` and/or `vde` networking to achieve this.
 Details of how this is done and which hosts it can work on can be found in the `0readme_ethernet.txt` file in the SIMH zip file.

 4. Enable 2 XQ (or XU) devices in the simulator and use one in NAT mode to talk to the host system and connect the other to LAN for